mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-backup-export.en.md

 This chapter explains the options for exporting backups.

 #### Borgmatic Backup
-Borgmatic is an excellent solution for performing backups on your Mailcow setup.
+Borgmatic is an excellent solution for performing backups on your mailcow setup.
 It provides secure encryption of your data and is very easy to set up.

 Additionally, the functionality for exporting backups is already integrated.